 Why is sleep so important?

 Sleep is a process that your body craves and needs to function, just like breathing, eating, and drinking.
-Insufficient sleep or “sleep deprivation” leads to short- and long-term problems.
+Insufficient sleep or “sleep deprivation” leads to short- and long-term health problems.

-“While awake, your brain builds up harmful waste products of metabolism, which are cleared only while you sleep,” explains Dr. Alejandro Chediak, a sleep expert with the University of Miami Health System.
+“While awake, your brain builds up harmful waste products of metabolism, which are cleared only while you sleep,” explains Alejandro Chediak, M.D., a sleep expert with the University of Miami Health System.
 “Sleep loss allows the buildup of brain waste and interferes with basic brain functions.”

 The circadian rhythm, which is your body’s clock, regulates not only your level of sleepiness but your body temperature, blood pressure, digestive enzymes and various hormones.
 With sleep loss and irregular sleep schedules—even by just an hour or two per night—your circadian clock gets off track.

 Signs of sleep loss:

 - Excessive daytime sleepiness

 - Difficulty learning new things / processing information

 - Bodily fatigue

 - Lack of coordination